 We get it.
 Making the investment in a degree can seem like a big step.
 But once you’ve decided it’s what you want to do, we want to make pursuing your dream that little bit easier.
 That’s why at Charles Sturt University we have hundreds of university scholarships for you to secure funds to help you study – whether that’s online or on campus.

 And scholarships can make a big difference when it comes to covering the cost of study.
 They can be general scholarships that you can use for whatever you need to make study easier.
-Others are designed to assist with purchasing textbooks, and there are specific scholarships to help with travel and accommodation costs, whether moving to live on campus or to help you attend a residential school.
+Others are designed to assist with purchasing textbooks, and there are specific scholarships to help with travel and accommodation costs, whether moving to live on campus or to help you attend a intensive school.

 Our scholarships cover a lot of the aspects of being a student.
 Let’s take a look at just a few of the scholarships available in different categories.